raoulmillais/doccit/README.md

  * Run a user configurable command to generate code docs (e.g. docco / nocco)
  * Alternatively, specify paths to other generated or custom documentation, which can be pulled in as-is without further processing.
+* Delete the input markdown files.
+* Validate all absolute links return 200 OK and all relative links are validate
-* Auto commit and push to github
+* Auto add, commit on the gh-pages branch and push to github.

+*What about a navigation menu?*

 Organisation Documentation
 --------------------------